tedzhou-okta/okta-idx-js/README.md

 `idx.start()` is passed a config object and returns a promise that resolves to an `idxState` object.

+Because the flows for an Okta-hosted scenario are different than a customer-hosted scenario, they require different configurations.

-The config object params:
+The Customer-hosted config object params:

+- **clientId**: (required) Client Id pre-registered with Okta for the OIDC authentication flow.
-- **domain**: (required) The protocol+domain (but no path!) of the Okta issuer domain
+- **issuer**: (required) The protocol+domain+path of the Okta issuer domain (Authorization Server).
-- **stateHandle**: (required TODO: Until Bootstrap) The current stateHandle string
+- **redirectUri**: (required) The url that is redirected to after authentication.
+This must be pre-registered as part of client registration in the okta application console.
+- **scopes**: (optional) Specify what information to make available in the returned tokens by providing an array of strings with known meaning as an OIDC scope.
+Defaults to ['openid', 'email'].
 - **version**: (required) The server version of the IDX api.
+(Example: "1.0.0")  You must specify a specific version as any change in the parsed output can have drastic impact on anything relying on this library.
+- **interactionHandle**: (optional) The current interactionHandle of a customer-hosted flow in-progress.
+New flows will not have an existing handle and should not try to pass this value.

+The Okta-hosted config object params:

+- **issuer**: (required) The protocol+domain+path of the Okta issuer domain (Authorization Server)
+- **domain**: (deprecated - use `issuer` instead) The protocol+domain (but no path!) of the Okta issuer domain
+- **version**: (required) The server version of the IDX api.
 (Example: "1.0.0")  You should manually specify a specific version as any change in the parsed output can have drastic impact on anything relying on this library.
+- **stateHandle**: (required) The current stateHandle string for an okta-hosted flow

-`idx.start()` is called anytime you don't have an idxState object (such as after a browser full-page redirect) and will resume any OIE flow in-progress based on the `stateHandle`
+`idx.start()` is called anytime you don't have an idxState object (such as after a browser full-page redirect) and will resume any OIE flow in-progress based on the passed **interactionHandle** (customer-hosted) or **stateHandle** (okta-hosted)

 ```
 let idxState;